• Skip to primary navigation

 • toppings—coarse/flaky sea salt, as well as spice blends or za'atar make great toppings for crackers

-See recipe card for quantities.
+Please see the recipe card for the exact ingredients and quantities.

-The most "tricky" ingredient on the list is the sourdough starter discard because you will have to have sourdough starter leftover from multiple feedings to make this recipe.
+Note: The most "tricky" ingredient on the list is the sourdough starter discard because you will have to have sourdough starter leftover from multiple feedings to make this recipe.
 I like to store the discard in a clean 250 mL (1 cup) jar in the fridge.
 I add to it every time I feed my starter.
 When the jar is full, I promptly make crackers with it.

-Substitutions
+Substitutions and Variations

 With a short list of ingredients, the substitutions are limited.

-• oil - you can replace the olive oil with canola oil or another vegetable oil.
+• Oil - you can replace the olive oil with canola oil or another vegetable oil.
 Use an oil you like to eat, but watch for oils that are very flavourful because they may impart a stronger taste to the crackers

 • Spicy - add chili pepper flakes to the dough and also sprinkle on top with salt before baking.
 I also like to sprinkle with freshly ground black pepper